What is the IELTS Exam?

 The first section is based on ‘social survival’ and includes a notice, advertisement, or timetable.
 The second section is based on ‘workplace survival’ and includes job descriptions, contracts, training materials, and staff development techniques.
-The third section was based on ‘general reading’ and includes writings from newspapers, magazines, fictional and non-fictional books.
+Finally, the third section is based on ‘general reading’ and includes writings from newspapers, magazines, fictional and non-fictional books.

+What is IELTS exam writing section?
 The duration of the writing section is also 60 minutes.
-The details of the academic test and general training test are given as follows:
+The details of the IELTS test format for academic tests and general training tests are given as follows:

 Candidates are expected to write 150 words in 20 minutes here.
 For the second task, they must respond to an argument pr problem.
-For the second task, test takers are expected to write 250 words in 40 minutes approximately.
+Therefore, test takers are expected to write 250 words in 40 minutes for the second task approximately.

 The general training test also consists of 2 tasks that need to be completed in 60 minutes.

-The first task requires the examinees to write a letter requesting information or explanation and the second task requires the examinees to write an essay in response to an argument or problem.
+The first task requires the examinees to write a letter requesting information or explanation.
+The second task requires the examinees to write an essay in response to an argument or problem.

 In this section, students are marked on their task achievement, coherence, lexical resource and grammar usage.

-The speaking section of the IELTS is fairly easy and can be completed in less than 15 minutes.
-This section is actually in the form of an oral interview with an examiner.
-The three tasks in this section are described below in details:
+What is IELTS exam speaking section?
+The speaking test section of the IELTS is fairly easy and can be completed in less than 15 minutes.
+This section of the speaking test is actually in the form of an oral interview with an examiner.
+The three tasks in the speaking test section are described below in detail:

 Students are marked based on their fluency, coherence of thoughts, pronunciation, vocabulary and grammar.